DataBiosphere/data-explorer/README.md

 * `docker-compose up --build`
 * Navigate to `localhost:4400`
-* If you want to use Export to Saturn feature, [do this one-time setup](https://github.com/DataBiosphere/data-explorer#one-time-setup-for-export-to-saturn-feature).
+* If you want to use the Send to Terra feature, [do this one-time setup](https://github.com/DataBiosphere/data-explorer#one-time-setup-for-send-to-terra-feature).

 ## Run local Data Explorer with a custom dataset